2006 Minato Ward elevator accident

-The Minato Ward 2006 elevator accident was an incident in June 2006 which shook Japanese public confidence in the safety of elevators around the country.
+The 2006 Minato Ward elevator accident was an incident in June 2006 which shook Japanese public confidence in the safety of elevators around the country.
 In June 2006, in Minato, Tokyo, a 16-year-old high school student was killed by an elevator maintained by SEC Elevator Co Ltd ("SEC") but originally manufactured and maintained by another elevator manufacturer and maintenance company.
 He was backing out of it with his bicycle when the elevator suddenly rose with the doors still open, causing asphyxiation.
 Investigations began relating to this fatality.

 In the process of this investigation, elevator safety in Japan came under question, with media attention focused on Schindler Group, a Swiss elevator and escalator manufacturer which at the time operating in Japan as Schindler Elevator K.K. (シンドラーエレベータ株式会社, Shindorā Erebēta Kabushiki Kaisha).
 Of the 8,800 Schindler elevators installed in Japan, 85 have trapped people.

 Following the incident, the Minato Ward Public Housing Corporation ("MWPHC") replaced all five Schindler elevators at the City Heights Takeshiba complex ("Takeshiba Complex") in the condominium with models manufactured by Mitsubishi.

 Responsibility

 Elevator maintenance had been carried out by Japan Electric Power Service Inc. ("JEPS") from April 2005, and by SEC from April 2006 until the time of the accident, not by the manufacturer.
 The International Herald Tribune and Asahi Shimbun reported on June 14 that "Loose bolts and worn brake pads, evidence of poor maintenance, likely played a central role in the elevator accident".
 In the article it can also be read that "it is the responsibility of the maintenance company to ensure that such bolts are tightly fastened".

 Schindler pointed out that the maintenance of the elevator was carried out by a non-affiliated maintenance company and that the company does not have an indication of a product design mistake so far.
-However, Tokyo Metropolitan Police concluded that both Schindler and maintenance company are responsible for the accident.
+However, Tokyo Metropolitan Police concluded that both Schindler and maintenance company were responsible for the accident.
 Five people had been reported to have been prosecuted.
-Schindler, Minato Ward Public Housing Corporation, and SEC, were publicly criticized for having displayed an evasive attitude toward the Japanese police and the condominiums' inhabitants.
-They did not respond to or attend any public meetings for the first 8 days, although they claimed to have fully cooperated with the investigation.
+Schindler, Minato Ward Public Housing Corporation, and SEC, were publicly criticized for having displayed an evasive attitude toward the Japanese police and the condominiums' residents.
+They did not respond to or attend any public meetings for the first eight days, although they claimed to have fully cooperated with the investigation.